-The goal of this initiative was to increase access to postabortion care services responsive to adolescent needs, thereby decreasing abortion related mortality, future unintended pregnancies and repeat abortions among young women.
+PAST PROJECT: This initiative increased access to postabortion care services responsive to adolescent needs, thereby decreasing abortion related mortality, future unintended pregnancies and repeat abortions among young women.

 Pathfinder is laying the groundwork to address the great need for contraception and sexual and reproductive health services in West Africa, a region with some of the lowest contraceptive prevalence rates and highest maternal mortality in Africa.

-Based on Pathfinder's successful PRACHAR project, TASHeER advocates for scale-up and expansion of activities that address adolescent and youth sexual and reproductive health needs in Pakistan.
+PAST PROJECT: Based on Pathfinder's successful PRACHAR project, the three-year TASHeER project advocated for scale-up and expansion of activities that address adolescent and youth sexual and reproductive health needs in Pakistan.